amullinix/Course_Project/ReadMe.md

 	- README.md
 	- CodeBook.md: information about raw and tidy data set
 	- run_analysis.R: R script
-	- tidydata.md: tidy data set
+	- tidydata.txt: tidy data set

-In the repository, you find the file tidydata.md with the tidy data set.
+In the repository, you find the file tidydata.txt with the tidy data set.